anjaneya310/SampleRepo/README.md

 # SampleRepo
-This is a sample repo to learn the basics.
+This is a sample repo to learn the basics of git.